Search across 18 country guides, eco articles, photography, and travel resources.

 Photography Notes Memories from Australia

 The shape of the rocks of Karijini are breathless.
 The overall experience is awesome and unforgettable.
 First we had to hike down the valley on a red rocks, then navigate in a maze, sculpted in the rocks where wer could walk or swim in the water.
-Be careful of your belongings and camera to don't get the water!
+Be careful of your belongings and camera to avoid getting water on!

 For Uluru, we had morning sunrise walk and evening wine tasting to watch the sunset from different points of view of Uluru or other stunning Rocks around.